The issue: System Restore failed 0x80070002

 - After your PC restarts, you’ll see a list of options.
 Select 4 or F4 to start your PC in Safe Mode.

 More flexible way to perform system backup & restore

 Apart from the error of System Restore failed 0x80070002, users also find System Restore could not start sometimes.
 To make double protection for your system and precious data, you need a superior utility to Windows built-in tool.
 Here I’d like to recommend the best free backup software—AOMEI Backupper Standard to you.

-It provides all-around backup solutions for you: System/Disk/Partition/File Backup.
+It provides all-around backup solutions for you: System/Disk/Partition/File Backup and Cloud Backup.